hdaniel/brightinthesky/README.md

 brightinthesky
 ==============

-A web2py api using PyEphem for bright astronomical bodies.

-This is a web2py application that puts a web api front end on PyEphem to get data on the brightest bodies in the sky for a given time and location.
+An api running on [web2py](http://web2py.com/) that uses [PyEphem](http://rhodesmill.org/pyephem/index.html) to return information for the brightest astronomical bodies in the sky for a given time and location.

-Pass latitude, longitude, and date/time to get a JSON or XML result containing rise/set times, transit times, altitude, azimuth, and magnitude (except for the Sun) for the Sun, Moon, Mercury, Venus, Mars, Jupiter, Saturn, Sirius, Arcturus, Vega, Capella, and Rigel.
+Pass latitude, longitude, and date/time to get a JSON or XML result containing rise/set times, transit times, altitude, azimuth, and magnitude for the Sun, Moon, Mercury, Venus, Mars, Jupiter, Saturn, Sirius, Arcturus, Vega, Capella, and Rigel.

+Returns values for Naval Observatory sunrise and sunset times, as well as civil and astronomical twilight.
+All date/times are passed and returned in ISO 8601 format in UTC.

+See the [documentation for PyEphem](http://rhodesmill.org/pyephem/index.html) for more information about the values returned.

 Example XML call and result: